hroptatyr/yuck/README.md

 All const char* objects point straight to members of `argv`, i.e. they are not `strdup()`ed.
-Changing strings in argv will therefore change the strings in the struct yuck_s representation also, and vice versa (after by-passing the const qualifier).
+Changing strings in argv will therefore change the strings in the yuck_t representation also, and vice versa (after by-passing the const qualifier).

 <!--
   Local variables: